uOttawa-IT-Research-teaching/machinelearning/README.md

 ## Acknowledgment

 These training modules were originally created for the uOttawa Scientific Computing teaching series and the RDM sections of the uOttawa Library RDM Services.
-The funding for this set of Machine Learning Trainings was supplied by Compute Ontario as an Open Educational Resource.
+The funding for the Machine Learning Tutorial Series was supplied by Compute Ontario, to be published as an Open Educational Resource.
 The University of Ottawa holds ownership of this training series.
 This training is made available under the Creative Commons licence CC-BY 4.0, allowing for easy sharing and adaptation while ensuring proper attribution to the original creators.

 ## Support
 Members of the University of Ottawa can open a TOPdesk ticket at [https://topdesk.uottawa.ca](https://topdesk.uottawa.ca) for assistance with machine learning projects or getting access to computational resources to run them.